 Curriculum Overview

-To develop collaborative professionals in physical therapy practice, education, social responsibility, and discovery and translation of science to improve health.
+Our mission is to develop collaborative professionals in physical therapy practice, education, social responsibility, and discovery and translation of science to improve health.

-UCSF/SFSU DPT Program
+UCSF/SFSU DPT Program Mission

 Our curriculum is built on a strong theoretical foundation in the basic, medical, and applied sciences.
 Critical thinking and clinical reasoning skills are developed within an integrated program that prepares students to work collaboratively with patients across the lifespan to improve health and wellness, address disability challenges, and optimize function.
 A sample Plan of Study can be found here and individual course descriptions can be found in the UCSF Course Catalog and the SFSU Bulletin.